beling/book-pl/src/ch04-03-slices.md

 logically incorrect but didn’t show any immediate errors.
 The problems would show up later if we kept trying to use the first word index with an emptied string.
 Slices make this bug impossible and let us know we have a problem with our code much sooner.
-Using the slice version of `first_word` will throw a compile-time error:
+Using the slice version of `pierwsze_slowo` will throw a compile-time error:

 <span class="filename">Filename: src/main.rs</span>